petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

 4. Run `terraform init` in the terminal to initialize the Terraform configuration.
 5. Run `terraform fmt` in the terminal to format and validate the Terraform configuration.
 6. Run `terraform plan` in the terminal to see any planned changes.
 7. Run `terraform apply` in the terminal to apply the Terraform configuration.
-.
 Navigate to the [Azure portal](https://portal.azure.com/) in your web browser to validate the azure storage account.

 # Create AKS Terraform configuration

 1. In **Visual Studio Code**, create a new folder in the root named `aks`.

-2. Add a file named `variables.tf` into the `aks` folder and paste the following terraform configuration into it.
+2. Add a file named `variables.tf` into the `aks` folder and paste the following Terraform configuration into it.

     ```
     variable "CLIENT_ID" {